urql-graphql/urql/docs/README.md

 # Documentation

-`urql` is a highly customisable and flexible GraphQL client, that happens to come with some default core behavior and some React component and hooks APIs.
+`urql` is a highly customizable and flexible GraphQL client, that happens to come with some default core behavior and some React component and hooks APIs.